Engineering-Geodesy-Bonn/MonGraphSeg/README.md

 ## Citation

 If you use this code in your research, please cite:
-Annika Tobies Graph-Based Segmentation of Plant Point Clouds for Crop Phenotyping
+Annika Tobies, Felix Esser, Lasse Klingbeil and Heiner Kuhlmann.
+Graph-Based Segmentation of Plant Point Clouds for Crop Phenotyping.
+2025.
+In preparation.

 ## License